nuxeo-sandbox/nuxeo-filemanager-automation/README.md

 * The chain receives the `blob` as input, and must return it.
 * Declare the parameters the chain receives (passed by the plugin)
-  * `parentPath`: Full path of the parent where the current document is to be created
+  * `parent_path`: Full path of the parent where the current document is to be created
-  * `parentType` is the document type of the parent where the current document is to be created
+  * `parent_type` is the document type of the parent where the current document is to be created
+  * *WARNING* You must explicitely declare these parameteres in the "Parameters" tab of your chain editor in Studio
-* In the chain, check/test the context (`parentPath`, `parentType`, you can also load the parent if you need to test more properties, using `Repository.GetDocument`, typically), and return the values in the `FileImporterAutomation_Result` context variable
+* In the chain, check/test the parameters (`parent_path`, `parent_type`, you can also load the parent if you need to test more properties, using `Repository.GetDocument`, typically), and return the values in the `FileImporterAutomation_Result` context variable
 * About this `FileImporterAutomation_Result` context variable:
   * It is expected by the plugin as a **JSON object as string** with
     * `"docType"`: The type of document to create